Dr Jo Moss - Principal Investigator

 Alkistis is an undergraduate Psychology student at the University of Surrey.
 She is currently undergoing her Professional Training Year as a Research Assistant in the Neurodevelopmental Research Lab.
 She will also be assisting on Dr. Emma Williams’ project investigating the experiences of autistic females through drama, interactive media and participatory arts.

-Bethany Webster - Research Assistant
+Lily Stamp - Undergraduate Research Assistant